F27

 Possible Causes

-Blocked pressure hose, faulty pressure switch, control board miscalibration, air leak in pressure system
+Blocked pressure hose, faulty pressure switch, control board miscalibration, air leak in the pressure system.

 How to Fix / Troubleshooting

-Safety first: Unplug the washer and turn off water supply.
+Safety first: Unplug the washer and turn off the water supply.

 Step-by-step checks: